Key Numbers and Insights

 How to use it:

-Target Channels – targeting specific channels
+Target Channels – targeting channels

-Configuration options:
+Settings options:

 Excluding subscribers.
-You can show ads only to those who are not subscribed to your channel (to avoid wasting your budget on your own audience).
+You can show ads only to those who are not subscribed to your channel (to avoid wasting budget on your own audience).

 Step-by-step guide: launching an advertising campaign

 Step 1.
-Access the advertising dashboard
+Logging into the advertising dashboard

 Step 2.
-Create a new campaign
+Creating a New Campaign

-Click the 'Create campaign' button.
+Click the "Create campaign" button.
 You will be prompted to choose an objective.
-Currently, only one objective is available – 'Subscribers'.
+Currently, only one objective is available – "Subscribers".
 This means all campaigns in Telegram Ads are aimed at attracting subscribers to a channel or bot.

 Here you will work with the Target Users and Target Channels sections.